arianpasquali/textmining-homework/source/wikipedia_clust.rst

 	R -f build_worldclouds.r ../../data/wikipedia/ TRUE 4 30 80

 Here the plotted for each of the four clusters.
-The results seams not perfect.
-Not sure if there is a bug at the code or not.
-I hope to improve it soon.
+Its a start.
+I'm sure it can be improved.

 .. image:: _plots/wikipedia/1_wikipedia.png
 .. image:: _plots/wikipedia/2_wikipedia.png